reepool/RT-News/README.md

-# basketball news publish to tg channel
+# Get news from tg and translate the news
-# basketball results query for NBA and CBA
+# Publish the translated news to a new tg channel